mmunch103/tangibledata/README.md

 4. Close Arduino

+5. In a text/code editor, enter your Arduino Port into the first line: var b = p5.board('ENTER HERE', 'arduino');
+   It should look something like this: var b = p5.board('/dev/cu.usbmodem1411', 'arduino'); Save the file and close.

-5. Open Terminal/Commandline, enter folder where you are storing the Tangible Data project
+6. Open Terminal/Commandline, enter folder where you are storing the Tangible Data project

-6. In command line type: bots-go -d *drag folder here*, then run the command.
+7. In command line type: bots-go -d *drag folder here*, then run the command.

-7. In a browser, open localhost:8000.
+8. In a browser, open localhost:8000.